Intro – What is a FICO Score?

 So, what is a FICO score?

-The simple FICO score definition would be: a specific type of credit score with a purpose of evaluating whether a person is likely to pay back a loan on time without causing the lender any sort of trouble during the process.
+The simple FICO score definition would be: a specific type of credit score with the purpose of evaluating whether a person is likely to pay back a loan on time without causing the lender any sort of trouble during the process.

 FICO scores do not only benefit the lenders but also the consumers.
 If someone presents a good credit score, that individual is more likely to receive more benefits, such as a bigger loan and a better interest rate.